Openly builds the future – why true innovation does not wait for demand

 LinkedIN / andy.keel@openly.systems

-Graham Bell did not conduct market research before inventing the telephone.
-Neither did Enzo, who created the first Ferrari in 1945 in a Nazi grinding machine workshop in Maranello, or Steve Jobs, who created the Macintosh in his parents' garage in 1984.
+Graham Bell did not conduct market research to invent the telephone.
+Neither did Enzo, who created the first Ferrari in the Nazi grinding machine workshop in Maranello in 1945, or Steve Jobs, who developed the Macintosh in his parents' garage in 1984.
+Without wanting to compare myself to these extraordinary innovators, when I started Openly, I also did not focus on the demand side.

 “Stupidity makes itself invisible by assuming enormous proportions.” -Bertold Brecht

-25% of global annual CO2 emissions come from the construction industry.
-That is around eight times as much as all air traffic.
-We need to understand the world as a closed cycle and not waste resources, but use them in such a way that we can reuse them again and again.
-In the past, it was clear to everyone that an Appenzell house left (almost) no waste behind.
-I myself grew up in a wooden house that was over 100 years old.
+The construction industry accounts for 25% of global CO2 emissions, which is about eight times as much as all air traffic.
+It is essential to understand the Earth as a closed cycle and not to waste resources, but to make them reusable.
+It used to be common knowledge that an Appenzell house leaves hardly any waste behind; I myself grew up in such a wooden house that is over 100 years old.

 The Openly Vision: Buildings as a carbon sink

-Build differently.
-Use renewable and recyclable building materials and construction methods.
-With or without Openly, we don't have a monopoly on wisdom.
+Our appeal: Build differently.
+Rely on renewable and recyclable building materials and construction methods.
+With or without Openly.
+We are not the only solution.

 Our strategy is to grow rapidly across Europe through partnerships and collaborations (hence the name Openly).
 Our short-term goal is to create 500 apartments over the next three years.

 More than ten years ago, Baumschlager Eberle Architects set a striking benchmark with the 2226 building, located less than 10 kilometers from Openly Valley Widnau.
 The building demonstrated that consistent building physics can reduce building technology to a minimum.
-It was precisely this approach that triggered the decision to develop the pilot project together with them.
+It was precisely this approach that led to the decision to develop the pilot project in Widnau in collaboration with this firm.

 At one crucial point, however, old and new systems of thought collided unexpectedly: